Umut Özsu

 CV: | View |

 Umut Özsu is a scholar of public international law, the history and theory of international law, and Marxist critiques of law, rights, and the state.
-He is the author of Formalizing Displacement: International Law and Population Transfers (Oxford University Press, 2015), and is currently finalizing Completing Humanity: The International Law of Decolonization, 1960–82 (Cambridge University Press, forthcoming).
-He is also co-editor of the Research Handbook on Law and Marxism (Edward Elgar, 2021) and The Extraterritoriality of Law: History, Theory, Politics (Routledge, 2019), as well as several journal symposia.
-He has published over thirty book chapters and journal articles.
+He is the author of Completing Humanity: The International Law of Decolonization, 1960–82 (Cambridge University Press, 2023).
+Recounting the struggle to transform international law during the last major wave of decolonization, Completing Humanity documents and reassesses post-1945 decolonization from the standpoint of the “Third World” and the jurists who elaborated and defended its interests.
+He is also the author of Formalizing Displacement: International Law and Population Transfers (Oxford University Press, 2015), which situates “population transfer” within the broader history of international law by examining the interwar exchange of minorities between Greece and Turkey—the first legally structured large-scale endeavour in compulsory population exchange in modern international history.
+Umut is also co-editor of the Research Handbook on Law and Marxism (Edward Elgar, 2021) and The Extraterritoriality of Law: History, Theory, Politics (Routledge, 2019), as well as several journal symposia.

-Over the course of the past decade, Umut has taught thousands of BA, MA, PhD, JD, and LLM students, his courses ranging from the law of contracts through public international law and international human rights law to specialized seminars in citizenship, human rights, transitional justice, and legal and socio-legal theory.
-He welcomes inquiries from prospective graduate students.
-He is especially interested in supervising students working on Marx, Marxist theory, and the history and theory of international law.
+Since 2011, when he took up his first teaching position, Umut has taught thousands of BA, MA, PhD, JD, and LLM students, his courses ranging from the law of contracts through public international law and international human rights law to specialized seminars in citizenship, human rights, transitional justice, and legal and socio-legal theory.

 For further information, including links to publications below, please see here.